particle-iot/docs/src/content/tutorials/device-os/device-os.md

 > Your device should now restart automatically.
 ```

 Be sure to put the device in [DFU mode](/tutorials/device-os/led/#dfu-mode-device-firmware-upgrade-) before running the command.
-Note that this will update your device to the _newest_ Device OS - it does not currently allow you to flash a different verrsion of firmware other than the latest.
+Note that this will update your device to the _newest_ Device OS - it does not currently allow you to flash a different version of firmware other than the latest.

 If you'd like to use the CLI to flash a Device OS version _other than the latest_, you can use the `particle flash` command in a similar way as [outlined above](#cli-remote-).
 The only difference will be that you'll pass an argument to tell the CLI to flash the files over USB, and you won't have to include the device name or ID in the command: